 "99.9% uptime" sounds impressive.
 So does "99.99%."
 But what do those numbers actually mean for your business — and is the extra nine worth the extra cost?

 Most teams pick an SLA without understanding the real difference in allowed downtime.
 A single percentage point can mean hours of outage per year.
 In this guide, we'll break down uptime SLAs so you can choose the right target and hold providers (and yourself) accountable.
+(Need to verify whether your site is actually down right now?
+See how to check if a website is down.)

 What Is an Uptime SLA?